vanderbiltsealab/trial_analysis/README.md

 # Capstone

 My primary goal with this project is to determine "loops" between parents and children.
-It is well-known that there is a "circle of security" that children have which is near to a parent.
+It is well-known that there is a "circle of security" that children have which is when they are near to a parent.
 Here, we consider that circle to be when a child is within touching distance of a parent (roughly 1 meter).
 Here, I find these loops within the data and attempt to analyze who "departs" or walks out of touching distance, and who "arrives" or comes back within touching distance.

 [1.
 Data](https://github.com/amandashort/capstone/tree/main/data)